pelithne/k8s/workshop.md

 To use the *azure-vote-front* container image with ACR, the image needs to be tagged with the login server address of your registry.
 This tag is used for routing when pushing container images to an image registry.
 The login server will be: `<Your ACR Name>.azurecr.io`

-You should also tag your image with a unique name to distinguish it from other container images in the registry.
+You should also tag your image with a unique name to distinguish it from other container images in the registry. he unique name could for instance be your corporate ID.

 Finally, to indicate the image version, add *:v1* to the end of the image name.